Guys, let’s face it: sifting through the muck to find the best self-help books for young men sucks.

 By Nathaniel Branden

-This is the first book I recommend over on the Tool Kit, my resources page, and with damn good reason.
+This is one of the first books I added to my resources page, and with damn good reason.

 You can read my full synopsis of the book over there, where I break down what it’s about and why I recommend it, but the Coles Notes version is this: